YusufKeremKezer/teacher-agent-project/README.md

-# Teacher Agent Project
+# Maestro

 ## Overview
-The Teacher Agent Project is a backend service for experimenting with AI "teacher" personas that guide a user through a conversation.
+Maestro is a backend service for experimenting with AI "teacher" personas that guide a user through a conversation.
 The system uses a LangGraph workflow to orchestrate persona-specific responses, automatic conversation summarisation, retrieval-augmented generation (RAG), and optional Brave Search